girlcrowt/girlcrowt-field-guide/README.md

 ---

-The **Girlcrowt Quest Log (GQL)** is the learning roadmap I wish I had when I started retraining in system integration.
+The **girlcrowt Quest Log (GQL)** is the learning roadmap I wish I had when I started retraining in system integration.

 Instead of treating IT as a pile of disconnected subjects, I want to understand how systems, relationships and ideas fit together.